2 min read

 How to bounce back from travel fatigue using targeted recovery modalities-what works, in what order, and why.

-Travel takes more out of you than you realize.
-The fatigue you feel after a long flight isn’t just tiredness.
+Travel takes more out of you than you’d expect.
+The fatigue after a long flight isn’t just tiredness.
 It’s dehydration, circadian disruption, inflammation from sitting, and cellular stress from altitude and radiation exposure.

 What Travel Does to Your Body

 Dehydration.
-Airplane cabins have humidity levels around 10-20%.
-For reference, the Sahara Desert averages 25%.
-Your body loses water faster than you can drink it, and most people don’t drink enough anyway.
+Airplane cabins run 10-20% humidity.
+The Sahara Desert averages 25%.
+Your body loses water faster than you drink it, and most people don’t drink enough to begin with.

 Circadian disruption.
-Your internal clock is set by light exposure, meal timing, and activity.
+Light exposure, meal timing, and activity set your internal clock.
 Travel scrambles all three.
-Even a 2-3 hour time zone shift can take days to fully adjust.
+Even a 2-3 hour time zone shift takes days to resolve.

 Inflammation.
-Sitting for hours in a cramped position causes fluid to pool in your legs and inflammation throughout your body.
+Hours in a cramped seat causes fluid to pool in your legs and drives inflammation through your body.
 Cabin pressure changes stress your joints and sinuses.

 Cellular stress.
-At cruising altitude, you’re exposed to higher levels of cosmic radiation.
-Not enough to cause immediate harm, but it does create oxidative stress at the cellular level.
+Cruising altitude exposes you to elevated cosmic radiation.
+Not enough for immediate harm, but enough to create oxidative stress at the cellular level.

-We call this a modified Deep Recovery stack.
-The sequence matters-each step prepares your body for the next.
+The sequence matters.
+Each step prepares your body for the next.

 Step 1: Compression (20-30 minutes)